strongloop/strong-pubsub/README.md

 ## Connection

-A Protocol connection implements a specific pubsub protocol in Node.js for use by strong-pubsub-proxy.
+A Protocol connection implements a specific pubsub protocol in Node.js for use by strong-pubsub-bridge.

 ## Architecture

-This diagram illustrates how messages flow between clients, proxies, servers and brokers.
+This diagram illustrates how messages flow between clients, bridges, servers and brokers.
 The blue arrows represent a message published to a topic.
 The green arrow represents the message being sent to a subscriber.